stoogoff/parchment/src/aletheiansoc/008-the-tale-of-petherham-hall.md

 He attended to his roast beef with gusto, but Julia saw him throw a glance across to Havelock, and something passed between them.
 Albert was oblivious.

 “It sounds awful,” he said.
 “I thought I might go into politics maybe?
 Or just help mother run the estate.
 It's a lot of work for one woman after all.
-Especially with Georgie...”
+Especially with Georgie…”

 His voice faltered, and his air of bonhomie fell away.
 Havelock changed the subject.